MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/New-SPEnterpriseSearchAnalyticsProcessingComponent.md

 PS C:\>New-SPEnterpriseSearchAnalyticsProcessingComponent -SearchTopology $topology -SearchServiceInstance $si -SearchApplication $ssa
 ```

-This example adds a new Search Analytics Processing Component to the active topology for the existing Search Service Application.
+This example adds a new Search Analytics Processing Component to the inactive topology for the existing Search Service Application.

 ## PARAMETERS